YubicoLabs/yed-spoke-example/docs/docs/fido-pre-reg/flows/okta.md

 ## Call the YubiEnterprise get shipment (Pre-reg) action again

 Next, we are going to call to the YubiEnterprise API to get details about the shipment again.
-This is due to ServiceNow not being able to provide values outside of thee conditional loop.
+This is due to ServiceNow not being able to provide values outside of the conditional loop.

 We will begin by adding the YubiEnterprise get shipment (Pre-reg) action directly outside of the conditional loop.